Exact Solutions in Log-Concave Maximum Likelihood Estimation: Certifying solutions with Smale's alpha -theory

 with alpha value $0.125519$.
 Therefore, this new solution is $\alpha$-certified.
 Note that this number has 34 decimal digits; we have rounded digits coming from the conversion from base $2$ ($109$ digits) after this position.
 Our conclusion is that the triangulation obtained by the heights in the \texttt{LogConcDEAD} output is certifiably correct. \end{example}

-\begin{example} We finish our paper by returning to our motivating example~\ref{motivatingexample} from the introduction, and consider two possible subdivisions for the regions of linearity.
-The first is the triangulation arising from the \texttt{LogConcDEAD} output with default parameters.
-Each simplex gives one region of linearity, though they are not necessarily distinct.
-This triangulation is
+\begin{example} We finish our paper by returning to our motivating example~\ref{motivatingexample} from the introduction, and consider two possible subdivisions of $P=\conv(X)$ for the regions of linearity of the optimal tent function:

-This is not a maximal triangulation, because the points $x_5$, $x_6$, $x_7$, $x_9$ and $x_{10}$ are not vertices of the triangulation.
-The alternative comes from observing four regions of linearity in Figure \ref{figure: 14 point} that we also get by adjusting the precision of the software.
-These four regions consist of the first triangle, the second triangle, the union of the following three triangles, and the union of the remaining triangles.
-Unfortunately the objective functions involved have too many summands for \texttt{Mathematica} to be able to put the fractions together in order to re-write the equations according to Lemma \ref{lemma:reformat-critical-equations}.
-Our last hope is to evaluate the partial derivatives at the numerical output getting a result that is close to zero for one triangulation, and far from zero for the other.
-However, evaluating the critical equations at the nine independent variables in the first subdivision gives